 It’s a Dinosaur Birthday Party!
-They are big, loud, and stomp around, just like my son did on his birthday a couple years back!
-Check out a few of the fun things we did to celebrate his birthday Dino style!
+They are big, loud, and stomp around, just like my son did on his birthday a couple years back.
+Check out a few of the fun things we did to celebrate his birthday Dino style.
+If your kids love dinosaurs, I think you’re going to love these ideas.

 - Dinosaur shaped chicken nuggets are an easy snack for the party